 ‘But I give my dog his medicine hidden in a slice of cheese!’
 Don’t worry.

 Milk is not recommended as food or drink after puppies’ first 8 weeks.
-However, we are referring to large quantities.
+However, we are referring to large quantities, but dogs can have milk in small doses.
 If your dog licks an ice cream or has a sip of milk, there is nothing to worry about.

 ‘I give my dog milk because it is a source of calcium’ Nowadays, there are plenty of dog foods containing all the calcium your dog needs to have proper muscle building and function, a strong heart, and a healthy nervous system.
-Our Daily Multi-vitamins are specially formulated to fill your dog’s nutritional gaps.
+Our Multifunctional Dog Chews are specially formulated to fill your dog’s nutritional gaps.
 They contain calcium, phosphorus, potassium, zinc, together with vitamin B12, A, E, and D3.

 So, can dogs drink milk?